-&lt;sup>85 One Sikh account mentions his daily spiritual visit to Mecca.
+109 One Sikh account mentions his daily spiritual visit to Mecca.
 In later years, one day, Guru Gobind Singh stopped his ethereal body on the way and told him to see Bhai Daya Singh who was not being allowed to see him by his guards, so that he could hand over the Guru's message, the Jaffarnama.

-Abdulla.
+Emperor Aurungzeb failed to persuade the Guru to convert to Islam and handed the Guru and his Sikh devotees to the Royal Quazi, the head of the Islamic law ministry, Abdul Wahab Vohra and the Daroga in-charge of the Kotwali (police station and prison) at Chandni Chowk, Khwaja Abdulla.
 Some accounts suggest that the latter was devoted to the Guru and would have allowed some flexibilities, although, not regarding the torture of the Guru which was personally supervised by the Quazi (as also mentioned in Bhatt Vahis).